derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 **Packages required:**

-Add the following nuget packages to the project to interact with Azure Digital Twin
+Add the following NuGet packages to the project to interact with Azure Digital Twin

 1. Azure.DigitalTwins.Core